da-ya08/FANUC-IDE/README.md

 - Multi-language support (English/Russian)
 - When opened, hides: heading information, numbering in the text, semicolons, points information.
 - Ability to drag a .LS file onto a packed script in exe to open it
+- Uploading and sending files via FTP.
+Same with a real robot

 ## Installation